FrancescoXX/free-Web3-resources/README.md

 - [Solidity Cheatsheet](https://intellipaat.com/mediaFiles/2019/03/Solidity-Cheat-Sheet.jpg) A comprehensive Solidity Cheatsheet.
 - [Solidity Cheatsheet by Manojpramesh](https://github.com/manojpramesh/solidity-cheatsheet) Cheat sheet and best practices for solidity.
 Write smart contracts for Ethereum.
+- [CryptoZombies Course](https://cryptozombies.io/en/course/) Learn how to create and work on smart contracts in an interactive and fun way.

 #### Tutorials